 All clients weren’t created equal.

-#3 – Fill in the ideal client profile template
+3. Select the 10 best customers and fill in the ideal client profile template

 The next step is filling out the ICP template.

 Our next step is to define the buying committee.
 There are several ways how we can do it.